Outstanding Book Award

-The North American Society for the Sociology of Sport is currently seeking nominations for the NASSS Outstanding Book Award.The award will be presented at the 2016 annual conference of NASSS, which will be held November 2-5 in Tampa Bay, Florida.
+The North American Society for the Sociology of Sport is currently seeking nominations for the NASSS Outstanding Book Award.The award will be presented at the 2017 annual conference of NASSS, which will be held November 1-5 in Windsor, Ontario.

 a.
 Nominated books must be scholarly analyses of a sport-related issue or phenomenon, written from a sociological, anthropological, or related perspective.